 FINLANDIA // SIEBELIUS

 This gorgeous piece makes the summer list in honor of it’s original premiere date – July 2, 1900.
 You might know this one as the tune for the gorgeous hymn Be Still My Soul.
 It originally had lots more to do with censorship, Finnish patriotism, and the Russians.
-More about that in July!
+Head HERE for a lesson.

 THE WASPS // VAUGHAN WILLIAMS